 Wilford Smith will send you a letter acknowledging receipt of your complaint within three days of receiving it.
 We will also enclose a copy of this procedure for your convenience.

 We will then take care to investigate your complaint.
-Complaints will normally be investigated by our client care partner.
-They will review your matter file and discuss the complaint with the member of our team who acted for you.
+Complaints will normally be investigated by our client care partner, who will review your file and other relevant documents, and discuss the complaint with the person who dealt with your matter.